muratk3n/thirdwave/en/tweets/2019/week45.md

 apparently there is a big Mormon presence there, and they fell into some trouble w drug gangs.
 Mitt's family is from this region..
-Anyway I thought docu was going to say after losing some members to gang killing they'd turn the other cheek, while reaching to that can of...
+Anyway I thought docu was going to say after losing some members to gang killing they'd turn the other cheek while reaching to that can of...
 WHOOP-ASS!
 No. That didnt happen, docu showed bunch of guard posts..  whatever.